rulas/spf13-vim/README.markdown

     curl 7.21.1 (i686-pc-mingw32) libcurl/7.21.1 OpenSSL/0.9.8k zlib/1.2.3
     Protocols: dict file ftp ftps http https imap imaps ldap ldaps pop3 pop3s rtsp smtp smtps telnet tftp
     Features: Largefile NTLM SSL SSPI libz

-### Installing spf13-vim on Windows

-The easiest way is to download and run the spf13-vim-windows-install.cmd file.
-Remember to run this file in **Administrator Mode** if you want the symlinks to be created successfully.

 ## Updating to the latest version
 The simpliest (and safest) way to update is to simply rerun the installer.
 It will completely and non destructively upgrade to the latest version.